yss/cache.js/README.md

 # cache.js
     This is a very very very simple memory cache which inherit from Map.
-    Use it just almost the same with Map.
+    Use it just like the same with Map.

 ## Install